 - Establish national workforce planning targets to enable the rapid expansion of Welsh-medium education.

 - Implement the commitment to a single continuum of learning Welsh for all pupils.

 - Set a long-term statutory goal of universal Welsh medium education as part of the Cymraeg 2050 target.

-We will improve Foundation Phase teaching and the provision of Welsh, making use of the immersion model, so that all pupils are able to speak Welsh to an acceptable standard by the age of seven.
+We would improve Foundation Phase teaching and the provision of Welsh, making use of the immersion model, so that all pupils are able to speak Welsh to an acceptable standard by the age of seven.
 We will provide support so that teachers of all age groups are able to improve their Welsh language skills.

-We will also prioritise:
+We would also prioritise:

 - Protection against closure of Welsh-medium schools unless the Language Commissioner has considered the effect of their closure on Welsh as a community language and is satisfied there is no detriment and that the process should go ahead.